NixOS/ofborg/README.md

 all detected packages.
 If multiple commits get pushed to a PR one-by-one, each detected package will get a separate build job.

-If the title of a PR begins with `WIP:`, contains `[WIP]` anywhere, or has the `2.status: work-in-progress` label, its packages are not built automatically.
+If the title of a PR begins with `WIP:` or contains `[WIP]` anywhere, its packages are not built automatically.
 **Note**: Marking a PR as a draft does not prevent automatic builds.

 ## Commands